evoth/blog/README.md

     - Info about me? (see https://spf13.com/)
     - Recent stuff? (see https://atega-hugo.netlify.app/)
 - Get local copy of Google fonts?
+    - This only seemed like a problem when testing w/o cache-- in prod they'll just be loaded once then cached in browser
 - **COMMENT AND ORGANIZE**
     - Especially partials
         - Explain input/output